Show how it works

 Explain to children from an early age that a bank is somewhere you keep your money safely until you’re ready to spend it.
 How much you have to spend depends on how much you put in there, usually from what you’ve earned.
 Talk about the fact that in exchange for work, you’re paid, and that money doesn’t come for free.
 So when you spend it, you need to make careful choices.

-Children often learn best through doing, so for younger children, perhaps get them a piggy bank to keep money in and for older kids, their own Starling debit card.
+Children often learn best through doing, so for younger children, perhaps get them a change jar to keep money in and for older kids, their own Starling debit card.

 Give them responsibility for their own money